 In April 2017, the Minister for Sport announced $271.55 million funding for stage three.
-Stage three of the MPR aims to bring the precinct together to elevate the profile of the Australian Open and ensure the event is secure in Melbourne well in to the future.
+Stage 3 of the Melbourne Park Redevelopment aims to bring the precinct together to elevate the profile of the Australian Open and ensure the event is secure in Melbourne until 2036.

-The central precinct is the main element of stage three and includes:
+The central precinct is the main element of Stage 3 and includes:

 - A new 1000 seat Function and Media Centre including function rooms, pre-event spaces, interview rooms, a 200-seat auditorium and broadcast studios;